 Culinary Arts – Associate Program

-The Associate’s degree program in Culinary Arts at University of Alaska Anchorage is taught at their campus in the city of Anchorage.
-Of the 16,762 students, about 5% are postgraduates.
+The University of Alaska Anchorage’s Associate-level Culinary Arts program is taught at their campus in the city of Anchorage, Alaska.
+This is a full, 4-year public college with 16,762 students, of which 95% are undergraduates.
 The University of Alaska Anchorage has institutional accreditation from the Northwest Commission on Colleges and Universities.
-The cost of tuition for in-state students is usually in the order of $5,784 and for students from outside the state in the order of $17,990 per year.
-Learning materials may cost in the order of $1,608, although this will vary with the program.
+The cost of tuition for in-state students is usually about $5,784 and for students from other states in the order of $17,990 per year.
+Study materials can cost in the order of $1,608, depending on the program chosen.

 The University of Alaska Fairbanks offers multiple training options, including a Certificate program, an Associate program and a Certificate program.
-Classes are taken at their campus in Fairbanks in Fairbanks North Star County.
-This is a full, 4-year public college with 8,638 students, of which 87% are undergraduates.
+Classes are taken at their campus in Fairbanks in Fairbanks North Star County, AK.
+Of the 8,638 students, about 13% are postgraduates.
 The University of Alaska Fairbanks has institutional accreditation from the Northwest Commission on Colleges and Universities.
-The cost of tuition for in-state students is about $5,976 and for students from other states in the order of $18,184 per year.
-Learning materials may cost in the order of $1,400, although this will vary with the program.
+Tuition fees for in-state students are around $5,976 and for out-of-state students approximately $18,184 annually.
+Study materials can cost around $1,400, depending on the program chosen.

 * Tuition fees and accredition status are correct at the time of writing, according to the National Center for Education Statistics (http://nces.ed.gov/).
 Confirm with college before applying.